Stability of local quantum dissipative systems: Proof of main result

-where $\delta_0$ was defined in the previous proof.
-We want to show that we can choose $k$ in such a way that all the exponential appearing above are decaying, i.e. their exponent are negative.
-The optimal decay rate is then given by
+where is defined in the modified proof of lemma~\ref{lemma:frustrated-ltqo}.
+We want to show that we can choose $k$ in such a way that all the exponential functions appearing above are decaying, i.e. each exponent is negative for $t > 0$. \eqref{eq:cc-1} implies that $\Delta_0(s)$ is decaying for all $k>0$.
+Let